 The three basic terms of Heidegger's metaphorics of 'way' are Weg, bewegen, and Bewegung.
 In Being and Time, their usage varies from literal to more abstract and metaphoric.
+Thus, in the translations of John Macquarrie & Edward Robinson and Joan Stambaugh, the

-2 Martin Heidegger, Being and Time, trans.
+&lt;sup>2 Martin Heidegger, Being and Time, trans.
 John Macquarrie & Edward Robinson (New York, Hagerstown, San Francisco, London: Harper & Row, Publishers, 1962), pp. 78ff; Sein und Zeit (Tübingen: Max Niemayer Verlag GmbH & Co.
 KG, 1993), SS 52ff.